varsharamineni/BiasTrace/README.md

 BBQ data saved to `datasets/bbq_data_all_cat`

+You should also download the templates `bbq_templates`[https://github.com/nyu-mll/BBQ/tree/main/templates] folder and `bbq_additional_metadata.csv`[https://github.com/nyu-mll/BBQ/tree/main/supplemental] and store in `datasets/` folder

 ### Download Models to Cache

 The `snapshot_download.py` script downloads models from Hugging Face and saves them locally